Edward Thomas Retreat

 We'll gather in Steep for 12.45 (bring a packed lunch!), but I am happy to bring a few people over by car from Winchester station - I'll pick up at 12 noon sharp.

-I also hope that we'll finish in time for a swift refresher in the local pub which yielded inspiration for his Thomas' poem.
+I also plan that we'll finish in time for a swift refresher in the local pub which yielded inspiration for his Thomas' poem.

 This will be an informal celebration of the poet's work and the season of spring and the beautiful countryside of Hampshire.
 If you would like to join Howard and I, please let me know by writing to me at email@example.com - and I'll drop you a line back.